bebulli/average-weather/README.md

 with whatever succeeded, plus `sourcesAttempted`/`sourcesUsed` so you can see how many actually responded.
-The reconciliation step (`AverageReconciliationStrategy`) averages the numeric fields across whatever providers returned, and picks the condition text from whichever provider's temperature was closest to the average, on the theory that its qualitative read is probably the most representative one too.
-It's swappable: `ReconciliationStrategy` is just an interface, so a median-based version or something more elaborate can be dropped in without touching the rest of the app.
+The reconciliation step (`AverageReconciliationStrategy`) averages the numeric fields across whatever providers returned, and picks the condition text from whichever provider's temperature was closest to the average.
+It's swappable: `ReconciliationStrategy` is just an interface, so a median-based version or something more elaborate can be dropped.
 Results are cached in memory per location (rounded to ~100m) for 5 minutes, so repeat requests for the same city don't hit all three APIs again.